 This shoe illustration is a catchy icon and has a sense of movement and energy from the trailing linework.
-The combination of upper and lowercase characters in the Crushed font gives the design a fun, quirky feeling.
-The teal color creates a sense of tranquility, professionalism, and quality.
+The combination of upper and lowercase characters in the Crushed typeface gives the design a fun, quirky feeling, while the teal color denotes tranquility, professionalism, and quality.

 The deep maroon background is associated with quality, passion, and confidence, allowing the delicate white design to stand out.
 The petals in the icon form the silhouette of a face that adds to the sense of elegance and beauty.
 The sophisticated Cormorant Unicase typeface is delicate and detailed.

 This winged shoe icon is distinguished and timeless as it evokes the image of Hermes, the Greek deity with winged sandals.
 This adds a sense of activity and energy to the sophisticated monochromatic design.
 The Alata font draws inspiration from Greek inscriptions, completing this classic design.

 The charcoal background is timeless and complements the earthy tone of the brown text, conveying reliability, connection, and confidence.
 This logo forgoes the use of an icon and gets its character from the textural Special Elite typeface that creates an artisanal and down-to-earth impression.

 The delicate icon uses shades of turquoise to create a layered floral symbol that conveys beauty.
 The teal color grounds the design by conveying peacefulness and renewal.
 The calligraphic brushstrokes of the Cookie typeface add an elegant playfulness to this sophisticated design.

 The bow tie icon is clear and has a sense of energy created by the sharp line details.
 The warm orange background is lively and allows the clean white design to stand out.
 The Old Style Cardo typeface completes this design, making it a great fit for a stylish men's or unisex fashion brand.

 The icon is a mashup of a house and a clothing hanger, making it perfect for a homemade fashion business.
 The pink symbol has a warm and friendly character that is complemented by the charcoal text.
 The elegant DM Serif Text is sophisticated but friendly and pairs well with the linework in the icon.